jarikai/HomeNetworkMonitor/README.md

 ```

 ## Installation through HACS (NOT AVAILABLE UNTIL THIS COMMENT IS REMOVED)
-To install the nmap_localnetwork integration using HACS:
+To install the homenetworkmonitor integration using HACS:

 1. Open Home Assistant, go to HACS -> Integrations.
 2. Search for Nmap Localnetwork and install it.